TheOGChips/tsudoku/README.md

 >\- A C-based TUI library: `libncurses-dev`

+>\- `curl`

 ## Prerequisites Installation

->\- For `rustc` and `cargo`, follow the instructions at the official Rust website here: https://www.rust-lang.org/tools/install
+>\- For `rustc` and `cargo`, follow the instructions at the official Rust website here: https://www.rust-lang.org/tools/install .
+The standard installation will work just fine for installing `tsudoku`.

->\- `sudo apt install build-essential libncurses-dev`
+>\- `sudo apt install build-essential libncurses-dev curl`

 ## Installation